kuma35/thinking-forth-translate/chapter3.rst

 For instance, we must determine all the keys that might be pressed.
 More significantly, we must consider the problem of “insert mode.”
-This realization forces us to invent a flag called INSERT-MODE which gets toggled by the “Ctrl I” key.
+This realization forces us to invent a flag called ``INSERT-MODE`` which gets toggled by the :kbd:`Ctrl I` key.
 It’s used within several of the structural lines to determine how to process a type of key.

-A second flag, called ESCAPE, seems to provide a nice structured way of escaping the editor loop if the user presses the return key while not in insert mode.
+A second flag, called ``ESCAPE``, seems to provide a nice structured way of escaping the editor loop if the user presses the return key while not in insert mode.